 Child custody disputes can be one of the most difficult parts of a divorce.
 Both parents want their children to be with them as much as possible in many cases.
 New York courts determine custody matters based on the best interests of the child.
 There is no perfect parent, so any imperfections in parenting won’t lead to a parent losing their rights.
 The courts have the legal power to declare a parent ineligible.
 A court can declare a parent unfit and reduce or limit contact between the child’s parent and the child.

 Parents may not be able to agree on child custody issues during a divorce.
 A parent might not trust the other parent with custody.
 Evaluating child custody rights can be requested by a parent or ordered by a judge.
 The child custody evaluation is designed to assess the safety, health, and welfare of the child.
-When determining whether a parent may be unfit, the evaluation team will consider 10 factors.
-The court will ultimately decide.
+When determining if a parent may be unfit, the evaluation team will consider 10 factors upon which the court will ultimately decide.

 What Happens In A Child Custody Trial?